Table of Contents

-There have been circumstances where the victims can not wait that long and decide to end the medical treatment in the hopes of the release letter for a quick compensation disbursement.
-However, once you get the release letter, you can not avail any more medical treatment at the cost of the insurance company.
+There have been circumstances where the victims can not wait that long and decide to end the medical treatment in the hopes of a release letter for a quick compensation disbursement.
+However, once you get the release letter, you can not avail yourself of any more medical treatment at the cost of the insurance company.

 So if you still have any medical problems after going for a premature release, you would need to pay for any further medical costs down the road without getting compensated for it.
-You must recover from your injuries rather than focusing on quick compensations.
+It would help if you recovered from your injuries rather than focusing on quick compensations.

-Personal injury attorneys will often start the negotiation process with insurance companies if your visit to the hospital is a short one but if your medical treatment will take months or even years, the negotiation process gets delayed.
+Personal injury attorneys will often start the negotiation process with insurance companies if your visit to the hospital is short.
+The Stille negotiation process gets delayed.

 Insurance companies have no issues paying out smaller settlements and concluding personal injury cases as soon as possible without getting the court involved.